manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/intro-install/intro-install.md

 ### Objective

-In this workshop, you will learn how to install Oracle Database 21c for *Desktop class* and *Server class*.

-After installing Oracle Database, you will create additional databases with *Typical configuration* and *Advanced configuration*.
+In this workshop, you will learn how to install Oracle Database 21c for *Desktop class* and for *Server class* using the database installer.
+After installation, run Oracle DBCA to create additional databases with *Typical configuration* and *Advanced configuration*.

 ### Prerequisites